tyler-technologies-oss/forge-design-system/docs/components/app-bar/search/search.md

 ## Overview

-App bar search is optional, but should be used for apps that are primarily search driven (case management apps, mapping apps, etc).
+App bar search is an optional feature that sits in the center slot of the app bar component.
+It's primarily used as the default search location for an application.
 In cases where the search may be local to a single component on the page, place the search closest to the component it's performed on.
-For more information, check out our search gallery examples.

-The app bar provides a number of options for search depending on the scope needed, input type, and autocomplete suggestions.
+It's easily customizable and depending on your needs it can provide a number of options for search depending on the scope needed, input type, and autocomplete suggestions.

 ---